High-ranking Russian officials are defecting. This man is aiding them - NewsBreak

 ‘A ginormous can of worms’: How a fight over snow crabs could lead to a win for oil drilling access

-CNN — A legal fight in Norway over snow crabs could end up having big implications for access to oil in the Arctic.
-This week Norway's Supreme Court is hearing a case about whether Latvian trawlers are able to catch snow crab -- a cold water species whose leg meat is popular in countries including the United States and Japan -- in a wide swath of water around Svalbard.
+A legal fight in Norway over snow crabs could end up having big implications for access to oil in the Arctic.
+This week Norway’s Supreme Court is hearing a case about whether Latvian trawlers are able to catch snow crab — a cold water species whose leg meat is popular in countries including the United States and Japan — in a wide swath of water around Svalbard.

 Comments / 0